gfox72/DOCTEST/DERO_RPC_API.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Example of getblockheaderbyhash output*

 # 3.2.7 getblockheaderbytopoheight
-The method"getblockheaderbytopoheight"returns the blockheader for the supplied topoheight.
+The method "getblockheaderbytopoheight" returns the blockheader for the supplied topoheight.

 | Parameter | Type  | Description             |
 | ----------|:-----:| ----------------------- |